fleetdm/fleet/handbook/community.md

     - Offer code review and coaching to help get the PR ready to go.**
     - Keep an eye out for any updates or responses.

 If everything is good to go, approve the review.

 ** Sometimes (typically for contributions from users of Fleet Premium), a Fleet team member may be tasked with adding teests and making any needed changes.

-## Communicate with contributors

-Community contributions are awesome, and it's important that the contributor knows how much they are appreciated.
-The best way to do that is to keep in touch while we're working to get their PR approved.

-While each team member is responsible for monitoring their active issues and pull requests, the Community Engagement DRI will check in on pull requests with the `:community ` label daily to make sure everything is moving along.
-If there's a comment or question from the contributor that hasn't been addressed, reach out on Slack to try to get more information and update the contributor.

-## Merge Community PRs

-When merging a pull request from a community contributor:

-- Ensure that checklist for submitter is complete.
-- Verify that all necessary reviews have been approved.
-- Merge the PR.
-- Thank and congratulate the contributor.
-- Share with the team in the #help-promote channel of Fleet Slack to be publicized on social media.
-Those who contribute to Fleet and are recognized for their contributions often become great champions for the project.

 ## Fleet swag